 Each application is represented by an AccessProfile, which is a set of instructions that define the automatic logon mechanism for that particular application.
-Administrators create AccessProfiles for these applications to configure support for additional applications.
+Administrators create AccessProfiles for these applications to configure support for more applications.

-AccessAgent then reads the AccessProfiles created and performs workflow automation, such as sign-on and sign-off automation.
+AccessAgent reads these AccessProfiles and automates the workflow, such as sign-on and sign-off.

-The complete solution provides automatic application account provisioning, a central view of all application accounts, sign-on and sign-off automation, authentication management, user-centric audit logs and report generation, and centralized de-provisioning for all accounts.
+The complete solution provides:

+- · Automatic application account provisioning - Centralized view of all application accounts - · Automatic sign-on and sign-off - · Authentication management - · User-centric audit logs and report generation - Centralized de-provisioning for all accounts